-Natural and synthetic wood decks present slip-and-fall conditions in much the same way as porches.
+Synthetic wood decks present slip-and-fall conditions in much the same way as natural wood.
 Constant exposure to inclement weather creates the wet conditions where slips and falls can occur.
 Sometimes the wood deck planks begin to cup, forming a shallow “bowl” that tends to hold water, ice and snow.
 A quick freeze and you’ve got an ice tray.

 As with any slip, trip, or fall hazard, there are ways to help prevent accidents and to mitigate the conditions that can lead to a fall.